-Abstracts: Using 1760 data points, with a sample of 352 non-financial Indian listed firms from 2018 to 2022, we first examine the relationship between the dividends pay-out and the strength of corporate governance measured by promoter ownership, promoter chairman.
-CEO duality. institutional ownership.
+Abstracts: Using 1760 data points, with a sample of 352 non-financial Indian listed firms from 2018 to 2022, we first examine the relationship between the dividends pay-out and the strength of corporate governance measured by promoter ownership, promoter chairman, CEO duality. and institutional ownership.
 We find the U-shaped relationship between promoters' ownership and dividend payout.
 Our findings suggest the support of the outcome model of dividend determination only at lower-level promoters' ownership.
-At the lower level of promoter ownership, we document the strong influence of non-promoter owners (banks, financial institutions. insurance companies) coupled with the non-promoter board chairman on the dividend payouts.
+At the lower level of promoter ownership, we document the strong influence of non-promoter owners (banks, financial institutions, and insurance companies) coupled with the non-promoter board chairman on the dividend payouts.
 Further, we document the support of tunneling (extraction) of resources via abnormal dividends by the promoters beyond 58% of the promoters' ownership, for Indian listed firms.
-This effect tunneling enhanced gets the promoter is also holding the board chairman position.
+This tunneling effect gets enhanced if the promoter is also holding the board chairman position.
 The presence of strong external governance by the large institutional owners attenuates the tunneling of resources using abnormal dividends, by the promoters.